SP 6: Drive Affordability & Availability

 Preventing lifelong impairment: Access to clubfoot treatment in low- and middle-income countries

-Clinton Health Access InitiativeJuly 19, 2021GlobalCongenital talipes equinovarus (CTEV), commonly known as clubfoot is one of the most common congenital conditions, affecting 1 in 800 births.
+Clinton Health Access InitiativeJuly 19, 2021GlobalCase Studies and ReportsCongenital talipes equinovarus (CTEV), commonly known as clubfoot is one of the most common congenital conditions, affecting 1 in 800 births.
 Left untreated, it can lead to life-long impairment, impacting participation in society, education, and employment.
 Most children with clubfoot can be successfully treated with the Ponseti method, a low-cost, cost-effective, and minimally invasive treatment protocol.
 Despite progress, less than 1 in 5 children born with clubfoot in low- and middle-income countries (LMICs) currently receive treatment.
 This new cutting edge report, authored by CHAI under AT2030, explores solutions and recommendations for ensuring affordable and appropriate assistive technologies reach the children and adults with clubfoot that need it.